-- 8.7 All credit ratings will be monitored daily.
-The County Council is alerted to changes to ratings of all three agencies through its use of the Link Asset Services' creditworthiness service. - 8.8 If a downgrade results in the counterparty / investment scheme no longer meeting the County Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - 8.9 In addition to the use of credit ratings the County Council will be advised of information in movements in Credit Default Swap spreads against the iTraxx European Financials benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
-Extreme market movements may result in downgrade of an institution or removal from the County Council's lending list. - 8.10 Sole reliance will not be placed on the use of this external service.
+- 7.8 All credit ratings will be monitored daily.
+The County Council is alerted to changes to ratings of all three agencies through its use of the Link Asset Services' creditworthiness service. - 7.9 If a downgrade results in the counterparty / investment scheme no longer meeting the County Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - 7.10 In addition to the use of credit ratings the County Council will be advised of information in movements in Credit Default Swap spreads against the iTraxx European Financials benchmark and other market data daily via its Passport website, provided exclusively to it by Link Asset Services.
+Extreme market movements may result in downgrade of an institution or removal from the County Council's lending list.

+7.11 Sole reliance will not be placed on the use of this external service.
 In addition, the County Council will also use market data and market information, as well as information on any external support for banks to help support its decision making process.